The Rise and Fall of Starter Brand: Understanding the Factors and Lessons Learned

 Factors Contributing to the Decline of Starter Brand

-You'll now explore the key factors that led to the decline of Starter Brand.
-These factors include heightened competition from other sports brands, internal mismanagement issues, a shift in consumer preferences towards high-end sports brands, and the brand's inability to adapt to changing market demands.
+In this section, we will delve deep into the multifaceted reasons that led to the decline of Starter Brand.
+The downfall can largely be attributed to a confluence of factors, including escalating competition from both established and emerging sports brands, internal mismanagement, a significant shift in consumer preferences towards premium brands, and the brand’s failure to adapt to evolving market trends.

 Competition from Other Sports Brands